ntrezowan/the-plain/_posts/2019-12-19-configuring-gpg-encryption-decryption-for-file-transfer.md

         Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 O
         You need a Passphrase to protect your secret key.

     At this point it will ask for a passphrase.
 This is the passphrase which you will use to decrypt encrypted files send to you along with your private key.
-You should not share this passphrase with anyone.
+You should not share this passphrase and private key with anyone.

         We need to generate a lot of random bytes.
 It is a good idea to perform some other action (type on the keyboard, move the mouse, utilize the